The Importance of Simple Design in Marketing Your Brand

 It could also be a mix of colours, various distorted shapes or just something creative that no one yet thought of.

 There is more to the importance of simple design in branding than meets the eye.

 We, humans, are mainly visual beings, meaning that our reactions are highly based on what we see.

 Seeing simple designs trigger completely different psychological responses than a complex one.

 The more natural design is to process the more appealing it will seem.

 Seeing complex designs can cause confusion or information overload.

 A recent Harvard study has tested which websites different people find aesthetically pleasing.

-While the concepts of beauty widely wary, one fact remains.
+While the concepts of beauty are widely wary, one fact remains.

 The more the site was visually complex the lower the visual appeal ratings were.